 - Exclude any age ranges outside of your target market

-- Limit to specific geography regions
+- Limit to specific geographic regions

 - Focus on building out your negative keywords list to weed out unqualified traffic